rcax-project/rteps/RTIP-1.md

 import "@openzeppelin/contracts-upgradeable@4.9.3/token/ERC20/extensions/ERC20PermitUpgradeable.sol";
 import "@openzeppelin/contracts-upgradeable@4.9.3/token/ERC20/extensions/ERC20VotesUpgradeable.sol";
 ```
-These extensions allow the community to create proposals for the project and vote using their tokens.
-A necessary step for RCAX to become
+These extensions empower the community to propose and vote on project decisions using their tokens, using a platform such as https://tally.xyz, a vital step towards RCAX's evolution into a DAO (Decentralized Autonomous Organization).
-a DAO.

-5. The max supply cap of `72,290,000` will be removed as it is extremely unlikely that it will be reached and only causes confusion about the current supply.
+5. The maximum supply cap of 72,290,000 will be removed to eliminate confusion about the current supply, as it is highly unlikely to ever be reached.

-__The following changes are recommended, but the community will decide whether they will be included by a poll:__

 ### [C1] Base Reward & Halvings

-C1/A. Change the starting base reward to `60` and remove the max halvings lock.
-The first halving will occur 8 weeks after contract deployment, the second halving will take 16 weeks, then any subsequent halving will take 24 weeks.
+C1/A. Modify the initial base reward to 60 and remove the maximum halvings lock.
+The first halving will occur 8 weeks after contract deployment, the second halving will take 16 weeks, and any subsequent halvings will take 24 weeks.

-C1/B. Change the starting base reward to `60`.
-The first month, 100% of the base reward will be rewarded for mining and any subsequent months will lower the reward by 10% of the original base reward.
-So after 4 months, the base reward will be 60% of `60`.
-Until the base reward reaches 0%.
+C1/B. Adjust the initial base reward to 60.
+For the first month, 100% of the base reward will be distributed for mining, with subsequent months reducing the reward by 10% of the original base reward.
+Consequently, after 4 months, the base reward will be 60% of 60, continuing to decrease until it reaches 0%.

 ### [C2] Development Wallet Reward

 C2.
-Update the development wallet reward when mining from 10% to 15%.
-This will NOT be applied retroactively.
+Update the additional development wallet reward when mining from 10% to 15%.
+This will not be applied retroactively and will only count for future mining rewards.

 ### [C3] Eligible Avatars for Mining